R400m and counting: public sector bosses cash in as SOEs flounder

 Several other state-linked entities also reported significant pay packages:

-Entities which did report compliance with department of public service and administration guidelines are the Government Technical Advisory Centre, where the acting head earns R1.9m, and the government Pension Administration Agency, where the CEO earned R2.2m with no bonuses.
+Entities which did report compliance with department of public service and administration guidelines are:

 TimesLIVE